 You will need a couple of sheets of plain or photo paper for the process.
 Alignment ensures all the nozzles are pointing the right directing and firing ink in the right place.
 Some newer printer models have an automatic alignment and clean function you can run instead of the manual process.

 Where to find these tools

 Your printer will have a maintenance or utility function where you can access these plus other functions.
-Some printers, particularily HP models, may not have cleanin functions that you can access.
+Some printers, particularly HP models, may not have cleaning functions that you can access.